thuhtetnaingdev/magnus/CRUSH.md

 - **Type Safety**: Parameter types are enforced at runtime with descriptive error messages
 - **Default Values**: Zod schemas can define default values for optional parameters
 - **Parameter Descriptions**: Descriptions are extracted from Zod schemas for the system prompt
+- **Recursive Tool Calling**: The system supports recursive tool calling - LLM can continue calling tools until it has all needed information
+- **Maximum Iterations**: Recursive calls limited to 10 iterations to prevent infinite loops
 - Tools run synchronously in the main thread
 - Large files (>1MB) are skipped in grep searches
 - Binary files are automatically skipped